GPO Adds Six Inkjet Presses

 The U.S. Government Publishing Office (GPO) has acquired six new inkjet presses as a part of its ongoing plant operations modernization efforts.
 The digital presses will streamline production and allow the country's largest in-plant to automate the workflow from the start of a project to final publication.

-The six Océ ColorStream 6000 inkjet presses — which can print up to 417 feet per minute with a print width of 21.25˝ — replace outdated equipment that is more than three decades old.
+The five Océ ColorStream 6000 inkjet presses — which can print up to 417 feet per minute with a print width of 21.25˝ — and one Océ VarioPrint i200 cut-sheet inkjet press replace outdated equipment that is more than three decades old.
 The new inkjet presses are more reliable and cost-efficient than the previous equipment.
 The agency will also reduce its paper waste, which will drop to as low as 2%, with the implementation of the new inkjet presses.
 Along with providing high-speed automated printing, these digital print machines also offer real-time data for operational accountability.

 “The addition of this state-of-the-art equipment represents GPO’s continued efforts to be a forward-thinking leader in the printing and publishing industry,” says GPO Acting Deputy Director John Crawford.
 “We are always seeking out equipment and technologies that will be more efficient and cost-effective for the work we do for Congress and Federal agencies.”